alabou/NMOS-MatroxOnly/NMOS With AES3.md

 An AES3 Stream MUST be compliant with the standard implementation of the channel status as per section 7.2.2 of [AES3][] and only byte 0, 1, 2 and 23 MAY have a non-zero value.
 The AES3 Stream MUST be compliant with [AES/EBU Tech 3250-E][AES3] for the base functionality and PCM audio.
 Additionally it MUST be compliant with [ST 337] for non-PCM coded audio and data.
 As per ST 2110-31 or [ST 302M][] many such AES3 Streams can be multiplexed together into an RTP or MPEG2-TS stream.
 The `channel mode` field of byte 1 of the the channel status SHOULD be one of `mode not indicated`, `two-channel mode` or `stereophonic mode`.

-An AM824 Flow/Stream MUST have an associated `audio/AM824` media type and MAY comprise of a number of AES3 Streams.
+An opaque AM824 Flow/Stream MUST have an associated `audio/AM824` media type and MAY comprise of a number of AES3 Streams.
 An opaque AM824 Flow/Stream does not provide information about the embedded AES3 Streams other than their count and common sample rate.

+An fully described AM824 Flow/Stream MUST have an associated `application/AM824` media type and MAY comprise of a number of AES3 Streams.
 A fully described AM824 Flow/Stream provides information about each embedded AES3 Stream in addition to their count and common sample rate.

 Note: This definition of an an AES Stream applies in the context of ST 2110-31 or [ST 302M][].
 An AES/EBU digital audio interface MAY support enhanced functionality.
 It is expected that a conversion from/to the AES/EBU digital audio interface to/from an AM824 Flow/Stream will be performed when enhanced functionality is used/required on the AES/EBU digital audio interface.